-Please see the notices on the Home page about collective worship and the Annual Parochial Church Meeting.
+Please see the notices on the Home page about collective worship and private prayer.

 Please pass on any relevant information to people you know who will find it of some use.
 There are hyperlinks to the relevant website pages and Facebook pages to help you find them.